-If you are doing readings and find yourself stuck with what a card is trying to tell you, you may feel like reading Tarot is impossible.
-At the same time, you wish that you didn’t have to think so hard about what the meaning of a card was.
+If you are doing readings and are stuck with what a card is trying to tell you, you may feel like reading Tarot is impossible.
+At the same time, you wish you didn’t have to think so hard about the meaning of a card.

-By doing this, you are allowing yourself to go beyond the given meaning of a card and allow the cards to become a part of who you are.
-As you begin to take more time to learn not only about Tarot but about how you feel and view the Tarot on a personal level, you will form a deeper and more soulful bond with your cards.
+By doing this, you are allowing yourself to go beyond the given meaning of a card and let the cards become a part of who you are.
+As you begin to take more time to learn not only about Tarot, but about how you feel and view the Tarot on a personal level, you will form a deeper and more soulful bond with your cards.

 To Understand and Develop the Card Meanings

-While each card has its own traditional meaning, each deck is unique, and the really amazing part of the Tarot is that each reader can have a different connection and/or interpretation of the same card.
+While each card has its traditional meaning, each deck is unique, and the great part of the Tarot is that each reader can have a different connection and interpretation of the same card.

-As you decide to take the time and connect with each card, you will be able to see meanings beyond what each one was originally intended for.
-Through both the pictures on the cards, the experiences you have with them, and the newfound connection you have with them, you will begin to see unique meanings for each card arise.
+As you decide to take the time and connect with each card, you will be able to see meanings beyond what each one was initially intended for.
+Through the pictures on the cards, your experiences with them, and your newfound connection with them, you will begin to see unique meanings for each card arise.